 III Mixture 2’ Weit Principal 4’ Choral Bass (ext.)

 8’ Trumpet 2’ Rhorflute (ext.)
 4’ Gedeckt (ext.)

 8’ Oboe 16’ Trumpet (ext.)

-First Presbyterian Church’s four octave set of handbells ranges from G3 to G7and was built by Malmark Handbells of Plumstead, Pennsylvania.
+First Presbyterian Church’s five octave set of handbells ranges from C3 to C8 and was built by Malmark Handbells of Plumstead, Pennsylvania.
 A three octave set of handchimes complements the handbells and ranges from C4 to G7.

-The building houses three acoustic pianos – a Kawai grand piano in the nave and a Kawai studio instrument in Room 215.
-A spinet is also located in the building for use within the Sunday School area.
-Additionally, a Kawai electronic keyboard/piano is also available for use.
+The building houses two acoustic pianos – a Kawai grand piano in the nave and a Kawai studio instrument in Room 215.